yw662/deno-tsx/doc/react.md

 Deno.writeTextFileSync('dist/index.html', index.stringify('html'))
 ```

-You can write your own build script, use the [`builder.ts`](./builder.md), or use (for example, even) a Makefile to automate the building task.
+You can write your own build script, use [`builder.ts`](./builder.md), or use (for example, even) a Makefile to automate the building task.

 ## Document Types